Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-4/day-1/lecture-materials/tic-tac-toe-code-along.md

 ### Getting Started

-- Create a new project folder seperate from your classroom homework and labs folder; we'll name it `tic-tac-toe`.
+- Create a new project folder named `tic-tac-toe`.

-- **note** This project will live inside of it's own repository on your personal github.
+- **note** As a suggestions, create a repository for this project on your personal github.

 - Create an `index.html` page inside the root of `tic-tac-toe`.

-- Create your `style.css` and `script.js` files inside of their appropriate sub-folders.
+- Create your `style.css` and `script.js` files inside of their appropriate sub-folders ... i.e. `css/style.css` & `js/script.js`.

 - Start by writing the HTML and CSS that displays a 3x3 grid and the `reset game` button.

-- Using `id` and/or `class` attributes will help you target elements for styling and wiring up your click event listeners.
+- Using `id`, `class`, and/or `data` attributes will help you target elements for styling and wiring up your click event listeners.

 - Programs, including games, are frequently focused on manipulating data and displaying that data to a user.
 Decide on the data structures, held in variables, that will maintain the _state_ (data / status) of the game.